imarun577/cryptofyer/README.md

 CryptoFyer 0.5
 ==============

-A unified framework to connect to different Crypto Exchange websites.
+An unified framework to connect to different Crypto Exchange websites.

 I am NOT associated, I repeat NOT associated to any Exchange website.
 Please use at your OWN risk.